ente76/sd-id128/README.md

 - 247

-Feature may be added to default features at a certain moment.
+Feature may be added to the default feature set with major version increments.

 ### cargo.toml